-If you want to have a pet frog, don’t get a really colorful one.
-That bright, tropical-looking frog might be a poisonous dart frog.
-Dart frogs come from Central and South America, and you can spot them from their bright greens, pinks and yellows.
-They’re also called poison arrow frogs, because long-ago people took the poison from the frogs’ skin and smeared it on the tips of their arrows.
-Even crazier, some scientists think the frogs stay poisonous by eating special insects, who turn poisonous by eating special plants!
-The most poisonous dart frog has enough poison in it to kill 10,000 mice…yikes.
-Those bright colors warn other animals like mice not to snack on them.
-So if you already have other pets, this might not be the best buddy for them.
+If you want a pet frog, don’t get a really bright, tropical-looking one.
+It might be a poisonous dart frog.
+They’re also called poison arrow frogs, because long-ago people smeared the frogs’ poison onto the tips of their arrows.
+Some scientists think dart frogs stay poisonous by eating special insects, who turn poisonous by eating special plants!
+One dart frog has enough poison in it to kill 10,000 mice…so if you like eating frogs’ legs, you won’t be snacking on these.

 Wee ones: Dart frogs come in bright shades of red, orange, yellow, green, and blue.
 How many frog colors is that?

 Little kids: If you get 2 frogs of each of the 5 colors, how many poisonous pets do you have?
 Bonus: If you buy 2 frogs, twice as many poison beetles to help them out, and 5 poison plants for the beetles, how many poisonous things do you have?

 Big kids: These frogs are only about 2 1/2 inches long.
 If you can fit 2 of them end to end on your hand, how long is your hand?
 Bonus: Some frogs jump 50 times their body length!
 If a 2 1/2-inch dart frog could do that, how far could it jump?

 Wee ones: 5 colors.

 Little kids: 10 pet frogs.
 Bonus: 11 poisonous things (2 frogs, 4 beetles, 5 plants).

 Big kids: 5 inches long.
 Bonus: 125 inches (over 10 feet!).